 "We speak English here!" is often the answer I get at Republican or Tea Party gatherings whenever I skim the crowd looking for a Spanish speaker that can produce a soundbite for my television story.
 I wonder if they are the same people who cringe when an automated machine tells them to "press one for English, para español, oprima el dos."

 Until four years ago, New York's 19th House District in the lower Hudson Valley was considered Republican territory.
 But in 2006, former rock star John Hall of the band Orleans used a grassroots coalition of environmental and peace groups to beat the six-term Republican incumbent.
 Now, he faces a well-financed challenger in Nan Hayworth, who is campaigning for votes with a message of fiscal restraint and small government.

 According to the Democratic Congressional Campaign Committee, seven incumbent House Democrats face formidable Republican challengers in New York.
 For the Republicans, one of their best prospects for a pick-up is New York's 1st Congressional District that includes Long Island's Hamptons and Eastern Suffolk County.

 Federal investigators are looking into how a Nebraska firm, Election Systems Software, won a $50 million contract to provide the city with new optical-scan voting machines, a law enforcement source confirms.

-Welcome to It's A Free Country's The Mix, where we take some of the notable clips and other voices found on WNYC this week and mix 'em up.
+Welcome to It's A Free Country's The Mix, where we take some of the notable Politics Bites clips and other voices found on WNYC this week and mix 'em up.
 Here's what we've got on tap.
-Voices are in blue, connections are bold, links to explore.
+Voices are in blue, connections are in bold.